If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 Mid Week/Weekend Itineraries

-Short itineraries often happen between long itineraries, for example, if a cruise ship has been doing eastern Caribbean cruises but changes to do a western itinerary there may be a smaller cruise in between which allows the ship to get into the new schedule.
+Short itineraries often happen between long itineraries – for example, if a cruise ship has been doing Eastern Caribbean cruises but changes to do a Western itinerary – there may be a smaller cruise in between which allows the ship to get into the new schedule.

-On Occasion There Will be no Drinks Packages or Other Offers
+On Occasion, There Will be no Drinks Packages or Other Offers

-On some cruise lines, there are restrictions where drinks packages can only be purchased for cruises over a certain length.
 On others who do offer drinks packages, these are usually more expensive per day than they would be on a longer cruise.

 This does depend a lot on the location of the cruise, cruises in the Caribbean tend to have a more laid-back party atmosphere than those in most of Europe.